japinli/leetcode/README.md

 [Check If N and Its Double Exist]: ./1346-Check.If.N.and.Its.Double.Exist/
 [Count Negative Numbers in a Sorted Matrix]: ./1351-Count.Negative.Numbers.in.a.Sorted.Matrix/
 [How Many Numbers Are Smaller Than the Current Number]: ./1365-How.Many.Numbers.Are.Smaller.Than.the.Current.Number/
+[Generate a String With Characters That Have Odd Counts]: ./1374-Generate.a.String.With.Characters.That.Have.Odd.Counts/
 [Lucky Numbers in a Matrix]: ./1380-Lucky.Numbers.in.a.Matrix/
 [Find the Distance Value Between Two Arrays]: ./1385-Find.the.Distance.Value.Between.Two.Arrays/
 [Create Target Array in the Given Order]: ./1389-Create.Target.Array.in.the.Given.Order/